texas oncology more breakthroughs. more victories

 Statistics

-• In 2022, an estimated 79,000 new cases of kidney and renal pelvis cancers were expected to be diagnosed in the U.S.
+- In 2024 an estimated 81,610 new cases of kidney and renal pelvis cancers are expected to be diagnosed in the U.S.

-• In Texas in 2022, an estimated 6,569 new kidney and renal pelvis cancers were expected to be diagnosed, and 1,345 Texans were expected to die from the disease.
+- In Texas in 2024, an estimated 7,650 new kidney and renal pelvis cancers are expected to be diagnosed, and 1,330 Texans are expected to die from the disease.

-• Kidney cancer is among the 10 most common cancers.
-While the incidence rate has risen since the 1990s, due in part to better imaging tests that detected early stage cancers that would previously have been unidentified until a later stage, the death rate has declined slightly.
+- Kidney cancer is among the 10 most common cancers.
+While the incidence rate has continued rising since the 1990s, due in part to improved imaging tests that can better detect early-stage cancers that would have previously been unidentified until a later stage, total cases have leveled out in recent years.
+The death rate has also remained stagnant for many years.

 Risk Factors